Skip to Content

 Identifying Common Birds in Michigan

-You’ll learn to spot Michigan’s diverse birds by studying their size, shape, color patterns, and unique features like bill shape and wing characteristics.
+You’ll learn to recognize birds by their size, shape, color patterns, distinctive features, bill shape, and wing and tail characteristics.

 Size and Shape